 This blog is a project by Sven Geitmann, founder and owner of publishing house Hydrogeit Verlag.
 Both the H2-international Blog and the H2-international e-journal contain articles which are also published in the German magazine HZwei, hence the focus is on German H2- & FC-activities but there are also many texts about the worldwide fuel cell activities.

-The articles online in the blog are only short versions of the longer ones, which are published in the e-journal.
+The articles online in the blog are short versions of the longer ones, which are published in the e-journal.
 Hence only the subscribers of the e-journal can read all the interesting details.